unc-karim/hackathon_WIDS/README.md

 **Team Members:**

-Karim Abdallah
+Karim Abdallah - Hassan Hashem - Hussein Mdaihly - Samer Barakat - Carl Wakim

-Hassan Hashem - Hussein Mdaihly - Samer Barakat - Carl Wakim
+We also used claude ai, and chatgpt5 for writing code, and brainstorming.
 ---